 Woljeongsa Temple’s distinctive features are the nine-story octagonal pagoda and the seated medicine Buddha statue.
 A temple’s prominent pagoda is often a somewhat lifeless construct; a cold stone monument.
 At Woljeongsa, however, a bodhisattva (saint) sits in prayer near the base of the pagoda.
 The pairing creates a connection between the observer and the observed, a reverent energy.

 Temples have intricately painted buildings, with bright colors and designs intended to ward off evil spirits.
 Inside the main hall in front of the pagoda at Woljeongsa, notice the dragons painted on the pillars flanking the seated golden Buddha.
 The smaller buildings are shrines dedicated to various saints, such as Gwan Seom Bosal (Avalokitesvara, in Sanskrit), the saint of compassion.
-Remove your shoes and enter a shrine, perhaps taking a moment to have compassion for athletes going home empty-handed in 2018.

 Across the courtyard is the bell pavilion; the second floor houses the drums and gong involved in the daily “awakening call” aimed at all sentient beings in the hopes of inspiring compassion for all beings and subsequent enlightenment.
 If you visit just before sunset, you may be lucky to hear the performance.
 The simple, unadorned buildings toward the rear of the complex are residential and administrative, where shorn monks and temple stay visitors eat, sleep, and perform other daily tasks.